blindFS/vim-taskwarrior/README.md

 ### Prerequisites:

-This plugin requires taskwarrior version 2.2.0 or higher,
-although the latest version is always recommended.
+This plugin requires taskwarrior version 2.2.0 or higher (although the latest version is recommended)
 see: http://taskwarrior.org/projects/taskwarrior/wiki/Download

 Vim version 7.x is required (see: vim.org)

-vim-airline plugin (a lean and mean status/tabline for vim) is highly
+vim-airline plugin (a lean and mean status/tabline for vim) is highly recommended for full enjoyment.
-recommended, go to https://github.com/bling/vim-airline for details
+go to https://github.com/bling/vim-airline for details

 If you experience line-wrapping issues, add the following line to your .vimrc